The Ultimate Guide to Drinking Craft Beer in Budapest

 Hops Beer Bar

 If you want to drink tasty craft beer in a quirky and bohemian bar, then hop over to this spot in the heart of Budapest’s buzzing party district.
-Due to its location, friendly staff awesome owner and most importantly, the solid selection of beer, Hops has become a household name amongst lovers of craft beer.
-They have a huge selection of beer, mostly from well renowned and international breweries, with a limited selection of Hungarian craft brews.
+Hops has become a household name amongst lovers of craft beer.
+Due to its location, friendly staff awesome owner and most importantly, the solid selection of beer.
+The majority of the beer comes from renowned international breweries.
+With a limited selection of Hungarian craft brews is also available.
 None the less, it is still a certified fan favourite place to drink some craft beer in Budapest.

 Opening Hours: Mon-Thu: 2PM-2AM, Fri-Sat: 2PM-3AM, Sun: 2PM-12AM